 Though I was skeptical, because I was completely new and dare I say desperate for money, I joined the site which promised this, plucked down $60 and hoped it would yield great results.

-What I learned from this mistake: If a product seems to good to be true it usually is.
+What I learned from this: If a product seems to good to be true it usually is.
 This was my first major lessons in online marketing.
 Don’t let promises of fast money lure you in.
 99.9% of the time it’s a scam.

-Same background: sitting in a computer lab and looking at ways to make money online, but this one was different.
-It was only $7 and showed me how someone who made $1,000’s in 1 week by promoting an e-book.
+It was only $7 (if it wasn’t clear lol) and showed me how someone who made $1,000’s in 1 week by promoting an e-book.
 I purchased the book, read it and it was quite incredible.